mathLab/BladeX/README.md

     </a>
 </p>

-[BladeX](http://mathlab.github.io/BladeX/) (Python Blade Deformation) is a Python package for geometrical parametrization and bottom-up construction of propeller blades.
+[BladeX](http://mathlab.github.io/BladeX/) (Python Blade Morphing) is a Python package for geometrical parametrization and bottom-up construction of propeller blades.
 It allows to generate and deform a blade based on the radial distribution of its parameters.

 ## Table of contents
 * [Description](#description)